spy16/radium/README.md

 ```

 > When using http api, all query parameters except `q` will be
-> assumed to be tags
+> assumed to be attributes

 ### Running as Clipboard Monitor